Jamesredux/private-events/README.md

 I would want to make it so that users can be friends with each other.
 Then you can invite people in your friends list.

 Destroy Dependancies.
 If an event is cancelled then all the attendees are deleted but if a user is deleted the event is not automatically cancelled.

-(At present users can not be deleted via the site.)
+Admin:

+I added admin attribute to the users model.
+When an admin is logged in then he/she has a link to a list of users and can delete any user.
+A before_action is added to users controller to double check only admin users can destroy users.
+They also have the ability to delete events from the events page.
+(A delete link is shown to only admin users)

 To do:
-validations
-delete user
+refactor
+testing?
+tidy website

 https://www.theodinproject.com/courses/ruby-on-rails/lessons/associations